Stilic/pkh/README.md

 ### Bootstrap

-You will need Docker.
+You will need Buildah and Podman.
 ```
 # Set up the builder image
-./docker_build.sh
+./container_build.sh
 # Run it
-./docker_run.sh
+./container_run.sh
 ```

 The following steps have to be done inside the Docker container: